African American History & Culture in Orlando

 The Hurston is an intimate space that serves as the perfect entry point to Eatonville’s history.
 Here, you can pick up resources to help you make the most of your visit, including details about historic markers throughout the city limits.
 Guided walking tours are also available by appointment; call (407) 960-1361 for details.
 Admission to the museum is always free, but donations are encouraged.

-Traditionally held in January and early February, ZORA!
-Festival is a multifaceted, multicultural celebration of Hurston and the arts, culture and education.
+The ZORA!
+Festival Season is a multifaceted, multicultural celebration of Hurston and the arts, culture and education.
 It offers of a series of engaging events that take place in Eatonville and other locations in the Orlando area, including many that are free to attend.
+The season starts with the month-long ZORA!
+Festival in January, followed by Traditions Weekend in June and HATitude Cultural Flair in October.

 Wells’Built Museum of African American History and Culture

-Eatonville isn’t the only place to explore African-American culture in Orlando.
+Eatonville isn’t the only place to explore African American culture in Orlando.
 Downtown Orlando features the Wells’Built Museum of African American History and Culture, based inside the historic Wells’Built Hotel.
-Although the Wells’Built is currently operating with limited hours due to COVID-19, visitors are always welcome to stop by for some historic selfies.

 Learn more: Downtown Orlando